deezombiedude612/deezombiedude612/README.md

 - 💻 Practical Lab websites

   Created using Material for MkDocs (formerly VuePress v1 on GitHub Pages).
-  It was just something to shake up the way how my practical labs for some of my modules are conveyed to my students.
+  It was just something to shake up the way how my practical labs for some of my courses were conveyed to my students.
   I plan on creating one definitive site that will contain all that's done below, as well as make more if and when my time and focus permit!
   Right now, they're pretty much defunct and all plans here are in the backburner.